AIAngels

 Short-term comparison, meaning running two or three companions for four to six weeks before committing to one, is probably the highest-value version of parallel use.
 You get enough exposure to real personality differences without long enough exposure for the depth-dilution problem to fully set in.

 A secondary companion for a specific and narrow purpose, one companion for daily emotional check-ins and one exclusively for creative or uncensored AI girlfriend style roleplay content, can work if the use cases don't overlap.
-The problem with the six-month experiment was that all three companions were being used for the same general purpose, which meant they were directly competing for the same attention budget rather than serving genuinely different needs.
+The problem with the six-month experiment was that all three companions were being used for the same general purpose, which meant they were directly competing for the same attention budget instead of serving genuinely different needs.

 Parallel use also works better for users who are genuinely low-session-frequency across the board.
 If you're the kind of person who opens a companion app twice a week regardless, splitting across two companions at once-a-week each isn't dramatically worse than focusing on one at twice-a-week.
 The depth math is already limited by your total engagement, not by how many companions you run.